NBA postpones 5 more games; Young, Vogel enter protocols - NewsBreak

 They joined Isaac Okoro and Evan Mobley, who entered the protocols previously.

-Vogel wasn't on the bench when his Lakers lost Sunday at Chicago.
-David Fizdale coached in Vogel's place.
+Vogel wasn't on the bench when his Lakers played Sunday at Chicago.
+David Fizdale will coach in Vogel's place, the Lakers said.
 The Bulls returned to the court after having two games postponed last week.

 Chicago still doesn't have all of its players back yet, either.
 Among those listed as out Sunday and still in protocols is Olympic gold medalist Zach LaVine.